 - Explore internship opportunities later in your college career.
 (Internships are a main indicator of future job placement.)
-Departmental internships (1-6 credits) are coordinated by Sharman Brown (firstname.lastname@example.org), and full-time internships (15 credits) are handled through the Office of Internships and Experiential Education (http://www.uri.edu/internships/).
+Departmental and full-time internships (up to 15 credits) are handled through the Center for Career and Experiential Education (CCEE) (http://www.uri.edu/internships/).
 Selected students may intern in Communication Studies (COM471/472 as Speaking Center Peer Mentors).
 All other internships are handled through CCEE.

 - Explore study abroad programs.
 Communication Studies students often report that studying abroad was the highlight of their college career.
 Be sure to seek approval for all courses to be taken abroad before you leave.
 Retroactive approval can be difficult, if not impossible.

 - Get involved in student organizations, student government, URI Debate, URI-TV, WRIU,Lambda Pi Eta (the Communication Studies Honors Society), the URI Speaking Center, or off-campus activities (for example, volunteer at shelters, literacy projects, environmental groups, social or political groups, etc.).
 In addition to their intrinsic worth, these affiliations always supplement and strengthen your resume when you are seeking an internship and employment.